 The best foliage grows in deep shade with protection from the hot sun.

-While it can tolerate full shade, the plant leaves can bleach out if it is exposed to full and direct sunlight.
+While it can tolerate full shade, the plant leaves can bleach out if exposed to full and direct sunlight.

 While it appreciates small spells of relatively cold and dry weather, the plant cannot tolerate very cold and dry climates.

-Maintaining an adequate level of moisture during the growing season is critical for the proper growth habit of the fatsia japonica plant.
+Maintaining adequate moisture during the growing season is critical for the proper growth habit of the Fatsia japonica plant.

-So, water the plant regular when it is actively growing in summers; however, slightly reduce the watering during the late winter season.
+So, water the small tree regularly when it is actively growing in summer; however, slightly reduce the watering during the late winter season.

-Regularly feed the plant with a weak liquid fertilizer during spring and summer, but reduce it to about once or twice a month in winter months.
+Regularly feed the plant with a weak liquid fertilizer or tree and shrub fertilizer during spring and summer, but reduce it to about once or twice a month in winter months.

-The Fatsia japonica plant isn’t very picky about soil conditions but performs best in a slightly acidic soil mix.
+The Fatsia japonica plant isn’t very picky about soil conditions but performs best in a slightly acidic soil mix with organic matter.

 Although the plant prefers moisture, water-logged soil can cause damage to plant roots.

-So, in addition to keeping the soil moist by regular watering, make sure it is well-draining.
+So, in addition to keeping the soil moist by regular watering, ensure it is well-draining.

 While it is best to repot the plant to bigger pots as it grows, it can survive in the same pot for many years.